Paddle Billing

 Create a one-time discount

 One-time discounts are only applied to the current transaction.
 They don't apply to future transactions.
-They're good for encouraging customers to signup without impacting future revenue.
+They're good for encouraging customers to sign up without impacting future revenue.

-One-time discounts can't be applied to subscriptions.
+One-time discounts can't be applied to existing subscriptions.

 Fill out the details to create or edit your discount.